-The Comparative and International Education Research Network uses innovative methodologies in cross-cultural research, critical policy studies, critical discourse analysis, and postcolonial critique to investigate issues relating to education.
+The Comparative and International Education Research Network (CoInEd) was co-founded in 2014 by Dr Alexandra McCormick and Dr Arathi Sriprakash.
+The network uses innovative methodologies in cross-cultural research, critical policy studies, critical discourse analysis, and postcolonial critique to investigate issues relating to education.
 We provide a collaborative space for research partnerships, encourage interdisciplinary connections and hold joint activities.

 Our work represents a wide geopolitical reach encompassing nations Asia and the Pacific – including Cambodia, China, Indonesia, Laos, Vietnam, Thailand, Myanmar, Malaysia, Papua New Guinea, the Philippines and Vanuatu – as well as Afghanistan, Brazil, Canada, England, Ethiopia, France, Germany, India, Kenya, Sri Lanka and Switzerland.